Why You Miss Them Even Though They Hurt You

 This is why you find yourself:

-Missing their voice
+• Missing their voice

-Your stomach dropping at text notifications
+• Your stomach drops at text notifications

-Your body scanning for them in crowds
+• Your body is scanning for them in crowds

-Your sleep disrupted
+• Your sleep is disrupted

-Feeling profoundly lonely, even though you left for good reasons
+• Feeling profoundly lonely — even though you left for good reasons

-Finding calm feels strange, almost threatening
+• Finding that calm feels strange, almost threatening

-One of the biggest myths survivors battle is this: "If it was really abuse, I wouldn't still care."
+One of the biggest myths survivors battle is this: “If it was really abuse, I wouldn't still care”.
+But missing someone is a feeling, not a fact.

 Trauma bonds can distort your perception of love and safety.
 You can miss someone and recognise that the relationship was unsafe.
 You can grieve and protect yourself simultaneously.